Blacksocks/se302/README.md

 ### Challenge2018/

 This project is the following of the previous one.
 It's the examination test.
 Each student had 6h to complete all the project steps.
-Using our board (STM32E407), we used TCP/IP to get the wording (no more available).
+Using our board (STM32E407), we used TCP/IP to get the [wording](https://rose.telecom-paristech.fr/2018/).
 We had to:
 * Send a TCP/IP request
 * Send two requests in a short delay, one depending on the other